alderAcres/hashTableExtension-/README.md

 #CS-Fundamentals-Assessment

 ##Summary
 Week 1 assessment will be used to assess your understanding of the material provided in the past week.
 We'll be building an implementation of a hash table.
+You may remember being asked in your unit challenges to implement the resizing functionality in your hash table.
+Here you are asked to ONLY RESIZE IN THE EXTENSION.
 At the end of the period, commit your work and submit a pull request.
 This is done solo. **DO NOT** look at previous code or ask your cohort-mates for help.
 However, your other resources (e.g. google, stack overflow) are allowed.

 ##How do I get started?
 1. Fork this repo
 1. Clone your fork
-1. Complete the challenge in located in `src/HashTable.js`.
+1. Complete the challenge in located in `src/main.js`.
   - You must implement the `get`, `set`, and `remove` functions on the HashTable prototype.
   - Each function is commented with its specifications.
 Implement the functions exactly as their documentation prescribes.
 You may assume the functions will be called with the types listed in their documentation.
   - **important** Be sure to return the specified return value from each function's documentation
+1. Extension: Copy-paste your working code from `src/main.js` into `src/extension.js`.
+  - In `extension.js` implement resizing in the `set` and `remove` methods.

 ##How do I know if my answer is correct?
 There are no provided tests for this assessment. **The onus is on you to determine if your answer is correct.** You can test the behavior of your data structure in the chrome console, with node in the terminal, or any other JavaScript interpreter.